TalhoukLab/PrOType/docs/parameters.md

 ## Directory
 - `inputDir`: input directory where raw data exists for clustering.
 - `scriptDir`: script directory where R and bash scripts exist.
 Used to submit batch jobs to the queue.
-- `outputDir`: output directory where outputs will be written to.
+- `outputDir`: output directory where outputs are written to.
-- `baseLogDir`: base log directory where queue logs are written to.
+- `logDir`: log directory where queue logs are written to.
 Logs are written in a directory hierarchy similar to `outputDir`.

 ## Developer
 - `shouldCompute`: should outputs be computed if they already exist from previous runs of the pipeline?